 How It Works

 The courses’ pages are numbered as exercises one through five for each week, making it clear what is to be done each day.
 The first exercise each week should be presented by a teacher since it usually involves discussion and/or narration.
-On the first day every other week, you will read a short story from the coursebook or from the supplementary book.
+On the first day of every other week, you will read a short story from the coursebook or from the supplementary book.
 The in-between weeks alternate picture studies and reading a poem or a psalm.
 In addition to discussion and narration, students might do copywork or writing activities.

 Students will study grammar and punctuation on the second and third days of each week.
 Brief instruction is followed by traditional exercises, but parents should also incorporate some of the games and activities from the Teacher Aids.